testcontainers/testcontainers-java/docs/contributing_docs.md

 Note that:

-* Any code included will be have its indentation reduced
+* Any code included will have its indentation reduced
 * Every line in the source file will be searched for an instance of the token (e.g. `doFoo`).
 If more than one line includes that token, then potentially more than one block could be targeted for inclusion.
 It is advisable to use a specific, unique token to avoid unexpected behaviour.